Questions and answers on your Qualifications Scotland results

 Q. I got the grades for my firm offer, but I want to change to my insurance choice.
 What should I do?

 First, you'll need to contact your insurance choice college or university to see if they can still offer you a place.
-If they agree to this, you should immediately contact your firm choice to tell them your plans.
+If they agree to this, you should immediately contact your firm choice to discuss your plans with them.
 You must ask them to withdraw your offer so you can be entered into Clearing.
-Your insurance choice can then make you an offer through Clearing, which you can access in the UCAS Hub.

 Keep in mind, when making this decision, there are no guarantees.
 Once your firm offer has been cancelled, you cannot automatically go back to this.
-Want to explore what's out there before making any decisions?
-Just give us a call to chat things through with a careers adviser.

 Q. I didn't meet the grades for my firm choice, but I don't want to go to my insurance choice.
 Can I apply elsewhere?